AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_HybridClient.md

  --- | --- | --- | ---
 AllowOfflineAccess | bool | Specifies whether this client can request refresh tokens, by providing the *offline_access* scope.
 AllowAccessTokensViaBrowser | bool | Specifies whether this HybridClient is allowed to receive access tokens via the browser.
 This is useful to harden flows that allow multiple response types (e.g. by disallowing a hybrid flow client that is supposed to use code *id_token* to add the *token* response type, thus leaking the token to the browser).
-RedirectUris | string[] | Specifies the allowed URIs to return tokens or authorization codes to.
+RedirectUris | string[] | Specifies the allowed URIs to which return tokens or authorization codes can be returned.
 Wildcards are ignored.
-URIs must match exactly to what you are redirecting to after login.
-If URIs do not match the authentication process will fail with a bad_client error.
+URIs must match exactly what you are redirecting to after login.
+If URIs do not match,, the authentication process will fail with a bad_client error.
 Maximum 10 per client.
 PostLogoutRedirectUris | string[] | Specifies allowed URIs to redirect to after logout.
 Wildcards are ignored.
-URIs must match exactly to what you are redirecting to after logout.
+URIs must match exactly what you are redirecting after logout.
 Maximum 10 for client.
 ClientUri | string | URI to a page with information about client (used on consent screen).
 LogoUri | string | URI to client logo (used on consent screen).
 Id | string | Client ID for this client.
 This ID should be a GUID.